 This set of Energy & Environment Management Multiple Choice Questions & Answers (MCQs) focuses on “Ganga Action Plans(GAP)”.

-1. Who prepared Ganga Action Plan?
+1. Who prepared the Ganga Action Plan?

 a) Department of Pollution

 d) Department of Industries

 Explanation: Department of Environment prepared an action plan for an immediate reduction of pollution load on the river Ganga.
 The Cabinet approved the Ganga Action Plan as a 100 percent centrally sponsored scheme.

 2. When did the Ganga Action Plan launched?